History of India (1947–present): Congress rule continues

 In August 2010, cloudbursts and the ensuing flooding in the Ladakh region of North India resulted in the deaths of around 255 people, while affecting 9,000 people directly.
 In June 2013, a multi-day cloudburst in Uttarakhand and other north Indian states caused devastating floods and landslides, with more than 5,700 people "presumed dead."
 In September 2014, floods in the state of Jammu and Kashmir, following heavy rains due to monsoon season, killed around 277 people and brought extensive damage to property.
 A further 280 people died in the neighbouring Pakistani regions, particularly in Pakistani Punjab.

+A series of border skirmishes broke out between India and Pakistan along the Line of Control in the years 2011, 2013, 2014, 2015 where India accused Pakistan of ceasefire violations.